COVID-19 Sample Collection and Transport Resources

 CDC and FDA Guidelines

 Due to the recent COVID-19 pandemic, we have received many inquiries about which types of swabs, media, and kits can be used for COVID-19 sample collection before testing.
 Below we have a short guide on which COPAN products meet the CDC and FDA Guidelines.
 All testing for COVID-19 should be conducted in consultation with a healthcare provider.
-COPAN Diagnostics, Inc. sells only through distribution partners.
+COPAN Diagnostics, Inc. sells COVID-19 related products on our online store and through distribution partners.

 What Kind of Swabs are Suitable for COVID-19 Sample Collection?